paguasmar/paguasmar.github.io/case-studies/scaled-ml-infra.md

 When I joined the client, they were developing a churn prediction model to safeguard $1.9M in monthly recurring revenue.
 However, their deployment process was slow and error-prone, leading to trust issues among stakeholders.
 Here’s how a week’s project transformed my client team’s efficiency, scale and trust.

 ## The Problem: Months Long Deployment Process
 Imagine working on a model for multiple weeks, pushing a model update, only for manual business rules validations to halt deployment for months.
+The process would not scale as the team had planned to add more models in the next quarter.

 The impact?
 Data scientists stuck on deployment instead of focusing on improving $1.9M monthly churn insights.